xxanxnie/COMSW4156-Git-Gud/README.md

 2. Get All Shelter Services
 - **Endpoint:** `GET /resources/shelter`
 - **Description:** This endpoint retrieves all shelter services available in the system.
-It accepts a GET request and returns a list of outreach services in JSON format.
+It accepts a GET request and returns a list of shelter services in JSON format.
 Each service entry includes details.
 * Upon Success: HTTP 200 Status Code is returned string Success
 * Upon Failure: returned string error msg
 # Branch Coverage